Bear River City, Wyoming

-Bear River City is a ghost town that was briefly a rapidly thrown together railroad town, located approximately ten miles southeast of Evanston, on the Overland Trail and the Emigrant Trail in the Utah Territory.
+Bear River City is a ghost town that was briefly, 1867–1868, a rapidly thrown together railroad town.
+It was ocated approximately ten miles southeast of Evanston, on the Overland Trail and the Emigrant Trail in the Utah Territory.

 It is best known for the "Bear River City Riot" that occurred on November 19, 1868.

 History

 The town can trace its origins back to the early 1860s.
 A businessman from Salt Lake City named Joseph F. Nounnan was contracted to construct the Union Pacific railroad grade in the area where it crossed the Bear River in southwestern Wyoming, then the Utah Territory.
 He constructed a supply depot and lodging for his men on a site along the route of the Overland Stage as well as the path of the California and Mormon emigrant trails.
 Due to its excellent location, the city grew rapidly.
 At its peak, the town had its own newspaper office, and a red light district.
 The town served as a passover for miners, railroad workers, and hunters heading farther into the west.